 This will form the basis for public commitments and external expectations of the HSPC community, so it is important that we “stay the course” and adjust only where absolutely necessary.
 Adding new priorities is expected and will occur as they are identified and vetted via the inclusion criteria.

 Any changes to the Roadmap will need community affirmation consistent with the acceptance/governance processes established by the HSPC Board.
 As a matter of practice, it is anticipated that the document will undergo update as needs permit, with the working document not holding any official status until it has been voted/approved.
 A policy determination will need to be made whether the emergent next release of the document will be generally available, or available only to HSPC members.

+Next Steps.

+This baseline version of the HSPC Roadmap represents a significant amount of work, but many items have been identified that are known improvement areas.
+Following the adoption of the 1.0 Version of the document, it is anticipated that work will commence on many of the following items.

+Provide a short “Executive Summary” version of this Roadmap document.

+“Companion” Document Looking At HSPC Adoption/Compliance.
+This roadmap primarily focuses on setting a course and scoping key priority areas and projects for development within HSPC.
+It does not specifically address how those artifacts get adopted, what we envision in terms of marketplace support for HSPC artifacts, or how individual organizations make assessments and incorporate HSPC content.
+This companion document would complement the Roadmap by addressing these issues.

+Develop an HSPC Roadmap to Action plan, based upon the Roadmap, considering institutional priorities, funding commitments, community resourcing commitments, and firm dates.
+The HSPC Roadmap is ambitious, and the organization recognizes that resourcing commitments will be required to achieve the identified objectives.
+This will include operational guidance to make the Roadmap actionable.

+In the detail sections of the document, considering the relationship of products delivered and relative sequencing among efforts (e.g., interdependencies between milestones and across swimlanes) will need to be elaborated so as to better describe how all of the pieces of the roadmap fit together.

+The need to further elaborate roadmap and overarching guidance to the benefit of HSPC projects and HSPC adopting organizations has been recognized, and the development of “Implementation Blueprints” or more detailed adoption guidance is a potential future activity.
+This activity may also include an industry wide business capability model.
+Portions of this work are underway now as part of the HSPC SOA initiative, but that falls short of a true Enterprise Architecture.

 Acknowledgements

 This work would not have been possible without the tremendous support from the following individuals: